 not leave it on a window sill or in the car.

 A locked cupboard at least one-and-a-half metres above the ground is a good place

 Put the top back on the bottle right away after use to avoid contaminating the eye

 Write the date on the bottle when you open the eye drops and throw out any remaining

 solution after four weeks.

 Open a new bottle every 4 weeks.

-When you first receive your latanoprost bottle, it will appear half-full.
-This corresponds to
+When you first receive your APO-LATANOPROST bottle, it will appear half full.
+This

-Each 1mL contains 50 micrograms of latanoprost as the active ingredient.
-Each drop contains about 1.5 micrograms of latanoprost.
+contains 50 micrograms of latanoprost.
+Each drop contains about 1.5 micrograms of

 water for injections